 - 14. Tuition fees for all postgraduate students, international undergraduate students and undergraduate students from England, Wales and Northern Ireland are set at the point of first registration for your proposed programme of study, and will not increase during the term of the Contract. - 15.
-Tuition fees for Scottish and European Union undergraduate students are set in line with Scottish Government guidance, and may increase from year to year.

-- 16. If you receive full or partial support for your tuition fees, either from a grant-awarding body such as SAAS, or from an employer or other sponsoring agency, you will be asked to provide proof of this support, together with full contact details for the sponsor, to the University at the start of each academic year of study. - 17.
+Tuition fees for Scottish and European Union undergraduate students are set in line with Scottish Government guidance, and may increase from year to year. - 16.
+If you receive full or partial support for your tuition fees, either from a grant-awarding body such as SAAS, or from an employer or other sponsoring agency, you will be asked to provide proof of this support, together with full contact details for the sponsor, to the University at the start of each academic year of study. - 17.
 If you have confirmed that you will be funded by a sponsor, the University will request payment from the sponsor.
 It is your responsibility to inform the University's Finance Office of any changes to your future funding that may be relevant. - 18.
 If payment of your tuition fees is being met by a sponsor and the sponsor fails to make payment of your tuition fees, then you will be personally liable for payment of the tuition fees or any outstanding balance of fees. - 19.
 If you do not receive support for your tuition fees, or only partial support, you will be required to make arrangements for paying your tuition fees or the outstanding balance of fees. - 20.
-Where your tuition fee has not been paid in full by the relevant date or where the second payment attempt fails, the University will follow its Student
+Although fees become due on the date of registration, the University may, at its sole discretion, make instalment options available to self-funded UK students and others subject to credit checking and applicable immigration requirements. - 21.
+If you have to repeat or substitute a module in a subsequent academic year that was not successfully completed in the academic year in which it was first taken, a pro-rata module fee will be charged. - 22.
+If you opt to pay your tuition fees by instalments, you will be required to set up a recurring instalment plan and register your bank card details on our payment system.
+An 'Advance Notice' will be sent to you advising payment dates and amounts.
+Payments will be attempted in accordance with the Advance Notice.
+If a payment fails, you will have 5 days to rectify any issues before a second payment attempt is made. - 23.
+Where your tuition fee has not been paid in full by the relevant date or where the second payment attempt, in accordance with clause 22 above, fails, the University will follow its Student Debt Management Policy (see Annex A below).
+You may incur additional charges and ultimately

-Debt Management Policy (see Annex A below).
-You may incur additional charges and ultimately may be withdrawn by the University from your programme of study and your Contract terminated.
-In such an event, tuition fees shall remain payable for the period in which you were registered as a student.

-21. If you have any concerns about the payment of your tuition fees or any other costs associated with your programme you should raise this with the University as soon as possible by contacting: finance@abertay.ac.uk but not limited to costs relating to field trips or specialist materials, these will be set out in your programme information.
-You will be responsible for payment of any such costs.
+- may be withdrawn by the University from your programme of study and your Contract terminated.
+In such an event, tuition fees shall remain payable for the period in which you were registered as a student. - 24.
+If you have any concerns about the payment of your tuition fees or any other costs associated with your programme you should raise this with the University as soon as possible by contacting: finance@abertay.ac.uk